-Baton Rouge in Louisiana is another one of the venues rthat you might not immediately associate with new year's eve parties, but for the last few years in particular they have been entertaining their citizens and visitors alike with a public event that adds a very local feel to the occasion.
+Baton Rouge in Louisiana is another one of the venues that the casual observer might not immediately associate with large scale and dramatic new year's eve parties, but for the last few years in particular they have been entertaining their citizens and visitors alike with a public event that adds a very local feel to the occasion.

 Baton Rouge, as I'm sure you already know, translates from the French to red stick, which gives something of a spoiler to the main new year event - see below for more details!